Ordoptimus/gi-dashboard/README.md

 # ghost-inspector-dashboard
 Dashboard to fetch results from Ghost Inspector.
-Application is complete and accessible at https://ghost-inspector.streamlit.app
+Application is accessible at https://ghost-inspector.streamlit.app

 [The README is a WIP.]